foreverfl/vscode/docs/azure/aksextensions.md

 With the extension you can easily view and manage your AKS clusters from your VS Code environment.

-To install the Azure Kubernetes Services VS Code extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for "AKS".
+To install the Azure Kubernetes Services VS Code extension, open the Extensions view (`Ctrl+Shift+X`) and search for "AKS".
 Select the Microsoft [Azure Kubernetes Services](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) extension.

 ![Install Azure Kubernetes Services](images/aksextensions/install-aks-extension.png)